C.J. Alexopoulos Prize

 - Nominees or applicants must have received their last degree within the ten-year period immediately preceding January 1st of the year in which the award is given.
 This period of eligibility can be extended by time taken for family or medical leave.

-- An individual may receive the Alexopoulos Award only once.
+- An individual may receive the Alexopoulos Prize only once.

 - Self-nomination is allowed.

-- Nominators must be members of the MSA.
+- Nominators must be current members of the MSA.

 - Nominees who are not chosen for the prize in the year in which they are nominated will be reconsidered for up to two additional years (within the 10-year limit).
 The Distinctions Committee Chairperson will request updates of the nominee’s materials.